“Your license is your life” ™

 DUI of all the possible criminal convictions, one for DUI, driving under the influence of alcohol carries more consequences than any other misdemeanor charge.

 DUI can be costly in more ways than one.
 I base the above statement on the total of fines, costs, county and city fees, jail time, suspension of your driving license, required alcohol classes, DMV fees, insurance premiums, loss time from work, personal embarrassment, interruption of your life and that of your family and permanent criminal record.
 It is something you don’t want to find yourself defending, but if you do – don’t take it lightly, or use just anyone.

-If you have been charged with a DUI through alcohol or the use of drugs consider giving me a call, more importantly coming to see me for a free consultation.
+If you have been charged with a DUI through alcohol or the use of drugs consider giving me a call, more importantly come see me for a free consultation.

 Any act that endangers life, limb or property including accidents and speeding; A misdemeanor.

 This is a charge that usually scares Virginia and out of State drivers.
 Many of the callers to my office are shocked when I tell them that this is a charge for which they could be fined up to $2,500.00; have their license suspended for six months and go to jail for twelve months!
 In Virginia it’s more than a traffic infraction, it’s a criminal offense, a class one misdemeanor.
 As a criminal offense, a conviction remains on a person’s record for life.
 The Virginia Department of Motor Vehicles assesses Virginia drivers 6 demerit points for a reckless driving conviction.

 If you’ve been charged with a reckless driving offense please consider giving me a call for a free consultation.

 Expensive fines, a longer suspension, and possible jail time.